gampleman/Experiment/README.md

     $ experiment report

 Surprise, surprise.
 This will create two files in your `report` directory (BTW, this directory is also meant for you to store your report or paper draft).
 The first is methods.mmd.
-This takes all the stuff you wrote in the beginnings of your experimental condition files and creates a [multi-markdown](http://fletcherpenney.net/multimarkdown/) file out of them (I chose multi-markdown for it's LaTEX support and also it is directly importable into Scrivener, my writing application of choice, available at <http://www.literatureandlatte.com/scrivener.html>).
+This takes all the stuff you wrote in the beginnings of your experimental condition files and creates a [multi-markdown](http://fletcherpenney.net/multimarkdown/) file out of them (I chose multi-markdown for it's LaTEX support and also it is directly importable into Scrivener, my writing application of choice, available at [Literature & Latte](http://www.literatureandlatte.com/scrivener.html)).

 The second file created is the `data.csv` file which contains the data from all your experiments.
 It should be importable to Numbers, Excel even Matlab for further analysis and charting.